 Tanya Steele, Chief Executive

 Tanya Steele leads the UK office of WWF, the world’s largest independent conservation organisation.
 She heads up WWF-UK at a critical time in which she will shape and deliver an ambitious strategy to tackle the catastrophic decline in species and habitats that we are witnessing across the world.
-From the ivory trade to climate change, a green Brexit to clean oceans – Tanya sees WWF as a critical force for securing a future where people and nature thrive.
+From the ivory trade to climate change, the food system to clean oceans – Tanya sees WWF as a critical force for securing a future where people and nature thrive.

 Tanya began her career in the tech industry working in product development, marketing and communications in senior roles for Siemens and BT.